 One Way Ticket to Mars

 Finally, decelerate by watching a sci-fi movie!
-Perhaps some of your high school students will enjoy the interplanetary adventure, The Martian.
+Perhaps your high school students will enjoy the interplanetary adventure The Martian.

 If you have access to a telescope, World Space Week is a great time to use it!
 Students may not have ever had the opportunity to actually observe planets, stars, or the Moon up-close through a telescope.
 If your school has a telescope, plan an viewing party with students and families.
 If you don’t have access to a telescope, some libraries offer telescope lending or viewing opportunities.
 Likewise, many observatories offer public viewing options and accommodate student field trips.
 To find a local observatory, check with nearby universities or try one of these publicly accessible telescopes.